SOM-Research/SoftwareDiversityCard/README.md

 If you want to create the card using the web editor, all the code and installation instructions are in the /web_editor folder.

-Please note that we also have an open demo of the web editor here: **wwww.stillpending.org**
+Please note that we also have an open demo of the web editor [**here**](https://huggingface.co/spaces/JoanGiner/SoftwareDiversityCard-Generator).

 ![alt text](web_editor/webEditor.png?raw=true)

 ## Contributing

-This project is being development as part of a research line of the [SOM Research Lab](https://som-research.github.io/) & the [Barcelona Supercomputing Center (BSC-CNS)](https://bsc.es)  , but we are open to contributions from the community.
+This project is being developed as part of a research line of the [SOM Research Lab](https://som-research.github.io/) & the [Barcelona Supercomputing Center (BSC-CNS)](https://bsc.es) , but we are open to contributions from the community.
 If you are interested in contributing to this project, please read the [GOVERNANCE.md](GOVERNANCE.md) document.

 At SOM Research Lab we are dedicated to creating and maintaining welcoming, inclusive, safe, and harassment-free development spaces.
 Anyone participating will be subject to and agrees to sign on to our [code of conduct](CODE_OF_CONDUCT.md).